How to Fix Android Apps Crashing

 2. Scroll down and select “System

-4. Finally, hit the “Erase all data” option
+4. Tap the “Erase all data” option

 Erase all data is the default factory reset option in Android

-10. Use An Alternative App
+10. Use an Alternative App

 ABOUT THE AUTHOR